 GAP insurance is designed to cover the difference between money owed to the finance provider and what’s already been paid out by your insurer, should the worst-case scenario happen.

 Your main insurance provider might offer a GAP policy, otherwise you can compare quotes from third-party brokers in order to get the best price.
 Prices tend to range from £100-£300, but this will depend on how long you need cover for and what type of vehicle it is.

 Need peace of mind and want to protect your lease car?
-We’ve partnered with the UK’s number one GAP insurance provider, DirectGap, to offer you cover from 1-5 years on Hire Purhcase, Personal Contract Purchase and Personal Contract Hire (leasing) agreements.
+We’ve partnered with DirectGap to help you get peace of mind for your car on finance/lease.

 What should I do if my lease car is written off?

 Not only will you be without a car if your lease vehicle is written off, but you’ll have to pay any outstanding finance that may be owed before the end of your agreed term.
 Unless you have a GAP insurance policy, which will settle this figure for you.